jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ### Why is writing in the active voice better?

 The biggest reason is that the active voice is a more efficient use of words.
-To make a sentence passive, it almost always requires the addition of a preposition and the addition of the "to be" verb.

-"I'm reading the book" (active) vs. "The book is read by me." (passive)
+To make a sentence passive almost always requires the addition of a preposition and the addition of the "to be" verb.<br><br>"I'm reading the book" **(active)** vs. "The book is read by me." **(passive)**

-&nbsp;
+This word economy makes it easier for your word to be read and it makes your message get through more clearly.&nbsp;

-## A recap of 13 simple tips to write your best content:
+## A recap of 14 simple tips to write your best content:

 1. Have something to say
 2. Write every day